Published Mar 26, 2026

 How to Build an MCP Server for Compliance Automation

-Step-by-step tutorial for building a Model Context Protocol (MCP) server that wraps the Orbiq API — let AI agents access trust center data natively
+Step-by-step tutorial for building a Model Context Protocol (MCP) server that wraps the documented Orbiq Admin API v1 surface for certifications, documents, knowledge base entries, access requests, and NDA workflows.

 Developers